evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ## Performance

 The Nio ET7 has a maximum power of 360KW (489hp).
 The total torque is 700nm.
-The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging